Sohaib1424/Reinforcement-Learning-projects/ClassicControl/README.md

 # Classic Control

-The plots below show the results of solving each envirnment with available algorithms:
+The plots below show the results of solving each environment with available algorithms:

 ## MountainCar-v0